 Evidence of care experience or placement is essential, specifically work experience in an ultrasound department is highly desirable.

 If shortlisted, candidates will receive a written invitation from the School to attend a selection event on a specific time and date.
 If this date is unsuitable, contact the School and where possible we'll offer an alternative date.
-If you don't notify us and don't attend a selection event, your application will be rejected.
+Candidates who don't notify us and don't attend a selection event will be rejected.

-Offers are made on the basis of merit and the decision to make an offer after interview depends entirely on your performance at mini-interview, not on your predicted or achieved academic performance, or other scores.
+Offers are made on the basis of merit and the decision to make an offer after interview depends entirely on performance at mini-interview, not on predicted or achieved academic performance, or other scores.

 Ultrasound Undergraduate Admissions

 Medical ultrasound/sonography is a fast-moving, evolving profession with excellent long-term career opportunities.
 You can apply for sonographer posts in the NHS or private practice, although there may also be job opportunities in research, management and teaching.